Selectorate theory: Government types, leaders, and challenger threats

 According to the selectorate theory, a leader has the greatest chance of political survival when the selectorate is large and the winning coalition is small, which occurs in an autocracy.
 This is because those who are in a winning coalition can easily be replaced by other members of the selectorate who are not in the winning coalition.
 Thus, the costs of defection for those members of the winning coalition can be potentially large, namely the loss of all private goods.
 The chances of a challenger in replacing the leader are smallest in such an autocratic system since those in the winning coalition are unlikely to defect.
 The ratio of private to public goods as payoff to the winning coalition is the highest in such a system.

 A monarchy, where the selectorate is small and the winning coalition is even smaller, provides a challenger with a greater opportunity to overthrow the current leader.
 This is because the proportion of selectorate members who are also in the winning coalition is relatively large.
 That is, if a new leader comes to power, chances are a given member of the winning coalition will remain within the coalition.
 The incentive for defection to attain a greater amount of goods offered by a challenger is not, in this case, outweighed by the risk of not being included in the new winning coalition.
 Here, the proportion of private goods in relation to public goods is seen declining.

 A scenario in which both the winning coalition is large and the selectorate is even larger provides the least amount of stability to a leader’s occupancy of power; such a system is a democracy.
 Here, the proportion of public goods outweighs private goods simply because of the sheer size of the winning coalition; it would be far too costly to provide private goods to every individual member of the winning coalition when the benefits of public goods would be enjoyed by all.
 Because of this fact—that the leader cannot convince winning coalition members to remain loyal through private good incentives, which are in turn cost-restrictive—the challenger poses the greatest threat to the incumbent.
 This degree of loyalty to the incumbent leader, whatever the government structure may be, is called the loyalty norm.

-A scenario where the winning coalition is large and the selectorate is small is logically impossible since the winning coalition is a subset of the selectorate.
+Case study: Russia

+Joseph Stalin held more power over the Russian people than the tsars before him because the Soviet Union was a large-selectorate system.
+Under the tsar, only aristocrats could serve in senior government positions, but the communists abolished the aristocracy and made all Russians equal in principle.
+This allowed Stalin to appoint anyone he pleased to positions of influence.
+Nikita Khrushchev, for example, came from a peasant background.
+Stalin's subordinates were therefore very submissive because they knew he could easily replace any of them.